spack/spack/lib/spack/docs/workflows.rst

 Each package can be listed on a separate line, or combined into a single line.
 Notice that we're explicitly asking for Python 3 here.
-You can use any spec you would normally use on the command line.
+You can use any spec you would normally use on the command line with other Spack commands.

 Next, we want to manually configure a couple of things.
 In the ``myenv`` directory, we can find the ``spack.yaml`` that actually defines our environment.